celery/celery/docs/introduction.rst

     * Uses AMQP messaging (RabbitMQ, ZeroMQ) to route tasks to the worker servers.

-    * Tasks can be routed to as many worker servers as you want.
+    * You can run as many worker servers as you want, and still be *guaranteed that the task is only executed once.*
-      They will be picked up from the messaging server.

-    * Tasks are executed concurrently using the Python 2.6 ``multiprocessing`` module (also available as a backport to older python versions)
+    * Tasks are executed *concurrently* using the Python 2.6 ``multiprocessing`` module (also available as a backport to older python versions)

-    * Supports periodic tasks, which makes it a replacement for cronjobs.
+    * Supports *periodic tasks*, which makes it a (better) replacement for cronjobs.

-    * When the task has been executed, the return value is stored using either a MySQL/Oracle/PostgreSQL/SQLite database, memcached, or Tokyo Tyrant.
+    * When a task has been executed, the return value is stored using either a MySQL/Oracle/PostgreSQL/SQLite database, memcached, or Tokyo Tyrant backend.

     * If the task raises an exception, the exception instance is stored, instead of the return value.